kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### Human rights

 - I don't know what to do, where to turn, who to ask for help.
-- The Policia Nacional are disinterested, the local police don't want to know, the Generalitat is suggesting they are going to have me arrested for being a victim of cyber stalking and gang stalking and talking about it on Twitter, it's overwhelmingly stressful.
+- The Policia Nacional are disinterested, the local police don't want to know, the Generalitat is suggesting they are going to have me arrested for being a victim of cyber stalking and gang stalking and talking about it on Twitter.
+It's overwhelmingly stressful.
 - I search for a human rights lawyer and send some random emails to try and get help.
 - I search for the European Court of Human Rights to try to reach out to them.
 - I'm unable to access their website, in the same way I could not access the website of the Guardia Civil and others.